CSC231-WCU/csc231/index.md

 >
 > ### Inclusive learning environment and anti-racist statement
 > Diversity, equity, and inclusion are central to West Chester University’s mission
-> as reflected in our Mission Statement, Values Statement, Vision Statement and Strategic
+> as reflected in our [Mission Statement, Values Statement, Vision Statement](https://www.wcupa.edu/president/missionStatement.aspx), and [Strategic
-> Plan: Pathways to Student Success.
-We disavow racism and all actions that silence,
+> Plan: Pathways to Student Success](https://www.wcupa.edu/president/strategicPlan/default.aspx).
+> We disavow racism and all actions that silence,
 > threaten, or degrade historically marginalized groups in the U.S. We acknowledge that all
 > members of this learning community may experience harm stemming from forms of oppression
 > including but not limited to classism, ableism, heterosexism, sexism, Islamophobia, anti-Semitism,